Queensland Business Number BN21073764

 - Gathering and exchange of evidence (including expert evidence);

-If litigated, there will commonly be a number of mentions and directions hearings before a judge along the way.
-If during the course of the litigation there are any disputes between the parties about the conduct of the litigation (an “interlocutory dispute”), one or other of the parties may also make an application to the court for specific orders, usually about the future conduct of the litigation.
+In addition to these steps, there will commonly be a number of mentions and directions hearings before a judge along the way.
+If during the course of the litigation there are any disputes between the parties about the conduct of the litigation (an “interlocutory dispute”), one or other of the parties may also make an application to the Court for specific orders, usually about the future conduct of the litigation.
 These applications typically add to the cost of the litigation, but may bring the dispute to trial more quickly.

 - Alternative dispute resolution (ADR)

-If litigated, depending on the type of matter in dispute and the forum, the court may also order the parties to participate in an alternative dispute resolution process, such as a mediation or a case appraisal.
+Depending on the type of matter in dispute and the forum, the Court may order the parties to participate in an alternative dispute resolution process, such as mediation or a case appraisal.
 While neither of those processes is binding on the parties in the same way as a judgment, it will give the parties an opportunity to get together to attempt to resolve the matter (or at least narrow the issues in dispute) with the assistance of an impartial third party.
 The parties generally share the cost of engaging the mediator.
 Typically, mediations are conducted on a “without prejudice” basis meaning nothing said in the mediation is able to be used against the party later.
-Of course, it is always open to the parties to get together at any stage for a without prejudice conference to attempt to settle the dispute.
+Of course, it is always open to the parties to get together at any stage for a without prejudice conference to attempt to settle the dispute, or to otherwise attempt to negotiate informally to resolve the dispute without the need for a fully contested adjudication.
+You may need to obtain independent accounting/tax advice on any proposed settlement on issues such as CGT; Duty; GST; Income Tax; Div 7A; or Foreign Resident Capital Gains Withholding regime (if possible acquisition or disposal of real property or interests in it).

 - Trial and Judgment

 Every case is different and it is difficult to state precisely how long a matter will take to resolve.
-Increasingly, the courts at all levels are becoming more pro-active in managing the lists of cases currently before them and will want to adopt an active case management approach.
+Increasingly, the Courts at all levels are becoming more pro-active in managing the lists of cases currently before them and will want to adopt an active case management approach.
 What this means in effect is that cases that may once have dragged on for many years if one or both parties to the dispute were slow to act are now being actively pushed along by a judge and may be concluded in much less time.
-To a large degree though, this is affected by the complexity of the dispute.
+Despite these efforts to actively manage the case, the litigation process can still be long and drawn out.
+To a large degree this is affected by the complexity of the dispute and the attitude of the parties.

 - Legal Costs

 After delivery of the judgment, the judge will make an order about payment of legal costs.
-Although orders about costs are at the discretion of the court, generally, “costs follow the event”.
+Although orders about costs are at the discretion of the Court, generally, “costs follow the event”.
 This means that the unsuccessful party will be ordered to pay the legal costs of the successful party, which includes lawyers’ professional fees as well as other expenses such as expert and barrister fees.
-Generally the court orders the costs paid on a “party and party” basis.
-In effect, this means that the successful party will only recover perhaps up to two thirds of its actual expenses.
+Generally the Court orders the costs paid on a standard (“party and party”) basis.
+In effect, this means that the successful party will only recover somewhere between half and two thirds of its actual expenses.
+It is therefore common that a party can be successful at trial and yet still be left out of pocket.

 Sometimes a Court will order that the unsuccessful party pay the other sides’ costs on an “indemnity basis”.
-In theory, the successful party should recover all of the actual fees and expenses reasonably incurred during the litigation.
-In practice, the amount recovered will not be 100% of those costs but will be much closer to the actual costs incurred.
+In practice, the amount recovered will not be a full indemnity, although it will be greater than standard costs.

 During the course of the litigation, it is likely that one or more parties will make offers to settle the dispute.
 Even if the offer is not accepted, it can still have an effect on the outcome by affecting the costs order made by the judge.
-For example, if during the litigation a plaintiff made an offer to settle for less than it was ultimately awarded at trial, the likely outcome is that the defendant will be ordered to pay the plaintiff’s costs on an indemnity basis.
+For example, if during the litigation a plaintiff made an offer to settle for less than it was ultimately awarded at trial, one possible outcome is that the defendant will be ordered to pay the plaintiff’s costs on an indemnity basis, at least from the time the offer was rejected or not accepted.

 - Vagaries of litigation and other considerations